mozilla/extension-workshop/README.md

 1. Add the image files to `src/assets/img/`
 2. In your page, link to images using this page structure:

-You can reference images with the full path from the assets directory e.g: `/assets/img/image.png`
+You can reference images with the full path from the `assets/` directory (e.g, `/assets/img/image.png`).

 Here's an example in `markdown`: